ypauchard/github-classroom-for-teachers/README.md

 If you want the assignments to be private, you can apply for an educational discount that will grant the organization unlimited repositories.
 The link for the application is here: https://education.github.com/discount_requests/new.
 The GIF below shows the beginning of the application process

+**Note:** Base organizations with the free account now have unlimited colaborators and private repos.
+Upgrade is not really necessary.
+To upgrade to a Team plan with Teacher Toolbox already setup, this link works https://education.github.com/toolbox/offers/github-org-upgrades The Team plan offers more free Actions minutes for private repos.

 ![Alt Text](http://g.recordit.co/vfVgVY4bgm.gif)